top of page

 Development in children

 Secure attachment is formed when a child experiences consistent, emotionally safe and loving care from their primary caregivers.
-They experience a feeling of acceptance and being valued, and are given appropriate comfort and soothing as well as the chance to explore and develop the ability to self-regulate.
+Consistent does not mean perfect.
+Normal, healthy development includes moments of mis-attunement between caregiver and child.
+The child experiences a feeling of acceptance and being valued, and are given appropriate comfort and soothing as well as the chance to explore and develop the ability to self-regulate.

 Secure attachment in adult relationships

 Adults with a secure attachment style trust that they are able to express their needs and that they will be well received by others, they can express those needs in a way that helps others to hear them, and are comfortable with independence as well as forming close bonds.
+They exhibit appropriate levels of trust (not naive, nor suspicious), and have faith in their ability to work through relational wobbles with loved ones.
 Securely attached adults are at ease with a healthy state of interdependence in their relationships.

 Anxious attachment